GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit03/unit03-03_Learn_by_doing_data_preparation.md

 ## Things you need for this exercise
-{: .notice--primary}
-* Shapefile of the study area
+* A shapefile of the study area (see below)
-* Knowing your Sentinel 2 tiles - 37MCS and 37MBS
+* The names of the required Sentinel 2 tiles - 37MCS and 37MBS
-* Parameters to download Sentinel 2 data
+* Parameters to download Sentinel 2 data  (see below) {: .notice--info}

 ## Data acquisition and first steps

 1. Download the shapefile for Kilimanjaro southern slope [here](http://85.214.102.111/kili_data/){:target="_blank"}.
 2. Download the Sentinel-2 scene for Kilimanjaro southern slope from 13 January 2022.
-Make sure you get the L2A dataset using sen2r package.
+Make sure you get the L2A dataset using the sen2r package.
-   (Parameters are given below after point 3)
+   (Parameters see below)
 3. Save the downloaded files in the raw data folder of your working environment.

 ```r